-Rich in nutrients, and explosive in flavour, it's no wonder why raw organic almonds are one of our top selling nuts.
+Rich in nutrients, and explosive in flavour, it's no wonder why raw organic European almonds are one of our most popular nuts.

 By themselves, almonds make a superior snack.
 They are also a terrific addition to trail mixes, salads, and baked goods.